 Culture is a broad concept which makes it quite difficult to define.
 Although extensive research exists relating to the topic of workplace culture, there is no generally accepted definition.
 Because every company is unique in its own way, there is no one-size-fits-all culture template that meets the needs of all organizations.

-Moreover, workplace culture can manifest itself in a variety of ways, including leadership behaviors, manager-employee relationships, communication styles, levels of transparency and types of internally distributed messages.
+Moreover, workplace culture can manifest itself in a variety of ways, including leadership behaviors, employee relations, manager-employee relationships, communication styles, levels of transparency, and types of internally distributed messages.

 In general, an organization's culture defines the proper way to behave within the organization.
 It should consist of shared beliefs and core company values established by leaders and other internal communicators and then communicated and reinforced through various internal communication channels.